dpb587/ravelry-api-cli.php/README.md

     ./bin/cli current-user

-## API Keys
+### Authentication

-You can configure API keys with environment variables or CLI options...
+You'll need to configure your API keys through environment variables or CLI options...

  * access key - `RAVELRY_ACCESS_KEY` or `--auth-access-key`
  * secret key - `RAVELRY_SECRET_KEY` or `--auth-secret-key`
  * personal key - `RAVELRY_PERSONAL_KEY` or `--auth-personal-key`

-## OAuth
+You can find the your keys from the **apps** tab of your [Ravelry Pro](https://www.ravelry.com/pro) account.

-There are two helper commands to make OAuth easier if you prefer to use that...
+If you're using OAuth instead of personal keys, there are two helper commands to make OAuth a bit easier...

  * `oauth:create` - use this to create an OAuth session
  * `oauth:confirm` - use this to finish authorizing the session if you get interrupted

-By default, the OAuth tokens will be saved to `~/.ravelryapi`.
+By default, the OAuth tokens will be saved to `~/.ravelryapi` in JSON format.

 ## Examples